A Recipe for Genetics: Selective Breeding and Transgenics

 - To transition into Activity 3, ask students, “What does it mean if an organism is genetically modified?”
 Allow students to answer or brainstorm ideas.

-Activity 3: GMO Issues, Solutions, and Results
+Activity 3: Bioengineering Issues, Solutions, and Results

 - Divide the class into groups of four students.